What is Insight Advisor and business logic?

 You have one matching result, that shows the sum of Gross Profit by EmployeeID, and some additional results.
 You can add these charts to sheets in our app or monitor them in the cloud hub by right-clicking on them and selecting from the options.

 While these results matched what we were looking for, the fields selected could be improved.
 In trying to pick a field to match employee from the data model, Insight Advisor selected EmployeeID.
 The field EmployeeName is more useful in analysis, however.
 The sum of Gross Profit in the chart is also for all time.
 While this is not wrong, you may want to see more recent data by default.

-In Analysis properties, you can teach Insight Advisor that you prefer EmployeeName by selecting that dimension.
+In Analysis properties, you can teach Insight Advisor that you prefer EmployeeName by selecting that dimensions.
 These precedents are learned on a user-by-user basis.
 An app developer, however, can create a model that shows Insight Advisor exactly how to interpret the data model and use the fields within it.
 This logical model is used by Insight Advisor for all users using the app.
 You can do this using business logic.

 Business logic is an optional part of data preparation that defines the logical model used by some Insight Advisor features to interpret your data model.
 Business logic comprises two main features:

 Logical model: The data model of the app used when generating visualizations.

 Vocabulary: Alternative terms for natural language questions.